luapower/tarantool/tarantool.md

 * `space` and `index` can be given by name or number.
 Resolved names are cached so you need to call `tt:clear_metadata_cache()` if you know that a space or index got renamed or removed (but not when new ones are created).
+If you're using SQL exclusively, you don't have to worry about this.
 * `tuple` is an array of values.
 * `key` can be a string or an array of values.
 * `oplist` is an array of update operations of form `{op, field, value}`.